 The project, named UDrive, was originally conceived to meet the needs of UVic’s Robotics Club.
-For this purpose, UDrive has a narrow social impact relevant to the CIRC, where the stated benefits are educational – to “...encourage and reward innovative and creative design” [1][1].
+For this purpose, UDrive has a narrow social impact relevant to the CIRC, where the stated benefits are educational – to “...encourage and reward innovative and creative design” [1].
 This project has many applications and uses, however, potentially opening opportunity for wider commercial viability.
-As a product, the motor controller system developed in this project would provide an effective solution for a large set of technical needs at a lower-than-market price (see Table 1.
-Motor controller comparison), thereby providing the potential for widespread social impact and profitability in diverse contexts.
+As a product, the motor controller system developed in this project would provide an effective solution for a large set of technical needs at a lower-than-market price (see Table 1), thereby providing the potential for widespread social impact and profitability in diverse contexts.